 "Earning my APR was both extremely challenging and exceptionally

 rewarding.
 Accreditation has provided me with a boost of confidence that allows me to operate more effectively in the c-suite, providing advice and guidance to senior management.
 The program is designed to test all of your skills as a senior practitioner, ensuring you not only have a solid understanding of best practice and theory, but also your ability to execute and produce results.
 I believe the APR has added to my professional credibility, opened new doors in my career and allowed me to tap into a vast network of highly skilled practitioners."

-- Daryl Barnhart, APR / Communications Consultant, Niagara Region
+- Daryl Barnhart, APR / Chief of Staff, Niagara Region